Chapter 12: Traversing the Stone

 as our guinea pig as it is easy to try the law and inspect.
 An arbitrary functor there is normal, however, the use of a concrete functor here, namely Identity

 in the law itself might raise some eyebrows.
-Remember a category is defined by morphisms between its objects that have associative composition and identity.
+Remember a is defined by morphisms between its objects that have associative composition and identity.
 When dealing with the category of functors, natural transformations are the morphisms and Identity

 is, well identity.
 The Identity